dnomd343/syncplay-docker/README.md

 dnomd343/syncplay
 ```

-If TLS is enabled, you have to set hostname and certificate folder
+If TLS is enabled, you have to set hostname and certificate folder.

 ```bash
 docker run -d \